noonandr/su-csv-data/README.md

 # Suade CSV data
-* SPWA that dispalys a table and two graphs when CSV data is uploaded*
+* SPWA that displays a table and two graphs when CSV data is uploaded*

 ## Installation